perlrdf/p5-test-fitesque-rdf/README.md

 # TODO

-Separate the implementation-specific details (such as `test:handler`) from the actual fixture tables.
+Separate the implementation-specific details (such as `deps:test-requirement`) from the actual fixture tables.

 # BUGS